 What does it mean to be grateful?
 What does gratitude feel like?
 How do you connect the word grateful to a feeling, and even a state of being?

-There is a lot of talk about gratitude during every holiday season.
-We’re told to be grateful for small things, for the love we have in our lives, for our health, for a sunrise or sunset, etc. But how do we connect to this grateful feeling?
-Most people are bogged down with stresses and tensions, so gratitude for the small things feels fleeting.
+Gratitude is a hot topic, especially when stress levels are so high.
+We’re told to feel grateful for small things, for the love we have in our lives, for our health, for a sunrise or sunset, etc. But how do we connect to this grateful feeling?
+Most people are bogged down with stresses and tensions, so gratitude for the small things feels fleeting, and often elusive.

 Gratitude is not something we feel as consistently connected to emotionally as we think we should.
 People know what they want to feel, and they feel disappointed or ashamed or guilty when they don’t feel whatever it is gratitude is supposed to feel like.
 This, of course, then contributes to persistent feelings of inadequacy.